Germany: Police attacked while enforcing social distancing measures | DW | 12.04.2020

 Police officers in Frankfurt have been set upon by gangs while trying to get crowds gathering over the warm Easter weekend to disperse.
 Social distancing measures are in place to slow the spread of coronavirus.

-Police in Frankfurt were attacked by men with stones and iron bars while enforcing social distancing measures to stop the spread of coronavirus, authorities said on Saturday.
+Police in Germany's financial capital Frankfurt were attacked by men with stones and iron bars while enforcing social distancing measures to stop the spread of coronavirus, authorities said on Saturday.

 As one officer stepped out of the patrol car, one of the group threw a large stone at the vehicle.
 The group then ran away and the officers were unable to catch them.